-1. Common Driveways are allowed by Special Permit from the Planning Board.
+- 1. Common Driveways are allowed by Special Permit from the Planning Board.
 (Added 2018).
 At most, six (6) dwelling units (counting accessory apartments as separate dwelling units) may be served by or otherwise share a Common Driveway.
-A Common Driveway shall lie entirely within the lots being served or on open space land in Open Space Designs and shall, if serving more than two dwelling units, be named as a "way" (Example: "Wilson Way") with a sign placed in plain view from its intersection with a public way.

-- 2. The applicant(s) must provide all of the following: - a.
+A Common Driveway shall lie entirely within the lots being served or on open space land in Open Space Designs and shall, if serving more than two dwelling units, be named as a "way" (Example: "Wilson Way") with a sign placed in plain view from its intersection with a public way. - 2.
+The applicant(s) must provide all of the following: - a.
 Evidence of deeded covenants for all affected lots which include provisions which are adequate in the opinion of the Planning Board and Town Counsel to (i) establish a maintenance association comprised of the owners of all lots served by the common driveway; (ii) ensure continued maintenance of the shared driveway surface and its drainage structures; (iii) provide for the collection of dues and assessments necessary for such ongoing maintenance, repair, and any plowing/sanding of the shared driveway; and (iv) provide an enforcement mechanism enforceable by the maintenance association in the event of non-payment of dues or assessments by a member. - b.
 Guarantees including but not limited to financial security as provided by the Shutesbury Regulations entitled "Regulations Governing the Subdivision of Land", that the Common Driveway will be constructed if the permit is issued; - c.
 A plan signed by a registered professional engineer for the Common Driveway showing alignments, grades, subsurface preparation, drainage facilities, and surface materials. - 3.
 The Common Driveway must be designed to safely handle the proposed traffic and provide year-round access for emergency vehicles, and must satisfy at least the regulations for driveways in this Bylaw.
 The Planning Board may require additional standards for subsurface preparation, drainage, alignment, and surfacing as it sees fit.
 Such standards may not be more stringent than the requirements for a "Minor Street," as defined in the "Regulations Governing the Subdivision of Land." - 4.
-A Common Driveway shall in no way exempt the applicant(s) from meeting applicable frontage requirements on a public or private way for each individual building lot unless the lots are in an approved Open Space Design or a reduction in frontage requirements is granted in accordance with Subsection (5) below.
+A Common Driveway shall in no way exempt the applicant(s) from meeting applicable frontage requirements on a public or private way for each individual building lot unless the lots are in an approved Open Space Design or a reduction in frontage requirements is granted in accordance with Subsection (5) below. - 5.
+Flexible Frontage - a.
+In order to reduce the number of curb cuts onto Town roadways, preserve the natural and cultural resources visible along these roadways, facilitate the movement of wildlife across roadways, protect recreational access to backland, and improve the design and Site Planning of smaller residential neighborhoods, the Planning Board may approve in its Special Permit for a common driveway, a reduction or elimination in frontage requirements on a public or private way for one or more of the lots proposed to be served by the common driveway. - b.
+Such reduction or elimination of frontage requirements shall not affect any other dimensional requirement for the lots to be served by a common driveway or result in more than twice the number of lots otherwise possible without such reduction or elimination.